 Mr. Greifer regularly handles matrimonial matters involving large and complex marital estates.
 Mr. Greifer has a well-earned reputation for strategic thinking, financial acumen and successful representation of clients in all facets of matrimonial litigation.

 Mr. Greifer’s litigation track record and professional reputation often fosters a conducive environment for settlement without the need for litigation, although if litigation is necessary, Mr. Greifer is an effective, efficient and tireless advocate.
 Mr. Greifer also has extensive experience and is adept in the negotiation and preparation of prenuptial, postnuptial and separation agreements.

-Mr. Greifer receives Martindale-Hubbell’s highest ratings for both legal ability and ethical standards and he has been selected as a “Super Lawyer” by Super Lawyers Magazine, one of New York’s “Best Lawyers” by New York Magazine, and was selected as the New York City Divorce Lawyer of the Year by Corporate LiveWire in both 2014 and 2015.
+Mr. Greifer receives Martindale-Hubbell’s highest ratings for both legal ability and ethical standards and he has been regularly selected as a “Super Lawyer” by Super Lawyers Magazine, and as one of New York’s “Best Lawyers” by New York Magazine.
+Mr. Greifer was selected as the New York City Divorce Lawyer of the Year by Corporate LiveWire in both 2014 and 2015.
 Mr. Greifer has also authored several articles and lectured to the matrimonial bar on issues of interest to fellow practitioners.

 Prior to forming Cohen Clair Lans Greifer Thorpe & Rottenstreich LLP, where Mr. Greifer is the Managing Partner, Mr. Greifer founded Clair, Greifer LLP with Bernard Clair in September 2004.

 Mr. Greifer graduated cum laude from Harvard Law School in 1995 and Phi Beta Kappa from Emory University in 1992.
 Mr. Greifer lives in New York City with his wife and two children.